Aziz-Zeghal/NLP1-Poetry/README.md

 Detailed classification scores and benchmarks can be found in:
 - Individual model results in their respective directories
 - Comprehensive comparison in `classification_benchmark.md`

+Detailed generation results and examples can be found in the notebooks located in the `generation/` directory.